-That same potency though is why some customers may experience side effects and then call Patriot Power Greens a scam.
 I don’t think that’s an accurate description, though perhaps more clarity on both the labeling and website regarding potential issues with inulin and iodine, would be beneficial.

 As for whether Patriot Greens is a rip off, it’s actually not bad value at all when compared to its similar competitors like Texas Superfood, particularly with the bulk five canister deal and free delivery.